Robby Anderson Player Prop Bets for NFL Week 6 | Carolina vs. Minnesota 10/17/2021

 Matchup vs. Minnesota

-- Anderson's 69 receiving yards per game in his two career matchups against the Vikings are 25.5 more than his over/under for Sunday's game.
+- Anderson is averaging 69 receiving yards per game in two career matchups against the Vikings, 26.5 more than his receiving yards prop bet over/under for Sunday's game (42.5).

-- In two matchups, Anderson has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Vikings.

 - This week Anderson will face the NFL's 14th-ranked pass defense (263.4 yards allowed per game).

-- The Vikings' defense is fifth in the league, conceding 1.2 passing touchdowns per game.
+- The Vikings' defense is fifth in the NFL, allowing 1.2 passing touchdowns per game.

 Recent Performances

-- In last week's game against the Eagles, Anderson was targeted seven times and recorded two catches for 30 yards (15 yards per reception).
+- Against the Eagles last week, Anderson was targeted seven times and picked up 30 yards on two receptions.

-- Anderson has reeled in eight passes (on 20 targets) for 84 yards (28.0 per game) in his last three games.
+- Over his last three games, Anderson has racked up 84 yards on eight receptions, averaging 28.0 yards per game, on 20 targets.

 Anderson's Carolina Teammates